NadimGhaznavi/nadim-daniel/index.md

 * Ottawa, Ontario
 * May 1997 – September 1999

-Hired as a Computer Systems (CS) 2 level analyst at the Ottawa data centre.
-Provided 3rd level support for the Electronic Commerce server platforms.
-Implemented new systems and contributed significantly to the architecture of multiple web to mainframe applications.
-Solely responsible for the systems architecture of the Solaris server platforms.
-Delivered technical and non-technical presentations to speak about these solutions.
-Promoted to CS 3.
+- Managed Solaris server platforms and provided third-level support for e-commerce systems.
+- Contributed to architecture of mainframe to web applications, delivering technical presentations to stakeholders.
+- Promoted from CS II to CS III for demonstrated technical expertise and leadership.

 ---